Import from Amazon Kindle

 There are two ways to import your My Clippings.txt file, but before you can do either, you'll need to retrieve the file from your Kindle device.

-To do so, plug your Kindle and locate the My Clippings.txt file as shown below:
+To do so, plug your Kindle in to your desktop or laptop computer and locate the My Clippings.txt file as shown below:

 Once you've retrieved the file, you can import it to Readwise in one of the following ways: